-To run the Kafka consumer client, you execute the main method in the Consumer class.
-The client consumes messages from the Kafka topic until NUM_MESSAGES messages (100 in the example configuration) have been consumed.
+To run the Kafka consumer application, you execute the main method in the Consumer class.
+The client consumes messages from the Kafka topic until NUM_MESSAGES messages (50 in the example configuration) have been consumed.
 The consumer is not designed to be safely accessed concurrently by multiple threads.

 This example client provides a basic foundation for building more complex Kafka consumers for specific use cases.
-You can incorporate additional functionality, such as integrating with a logging framework.
+You can incorporate additional functionality, such as implementing secure connections.